Red Crown Tourist Court: At the Red Crown

-The lawmen watching the cabins were surprised when, at about 10:30, one of the doors opened and a young man emerged; up to this point, it had been the slender gal in the riding breeches who had done all the errand-running.
+The lawmen watching the cabins were surprised when, at about 10:30 pm, one of the doors opened and a young man emerged.
+Up to this point, it had been the slender woman in the riding breeches who had done all the errand-running.
 Seventeen-year-old W.D.
 Jones crossed the road, went into Slim's Castle and ordered five sandwiches and five bottles of soda pop.
-Clerk Kermit Crawford noticed the young man seemed nervous and kept peering over at the millers-about in the Red Crown parking lot.
-It could not have seemed too out-of-the-ordinary to the young outlaw; he did not mention it to the boss.
+Clerk Kermit Crawford noticed the young man seemed nervous and kept peering over at the people milling about in the Red Crown parking lot.
+It could not have seemed too out-of-the-ordinary to the young outlaw—he did not mention it to his boss.